dfyockey/demitile/README.md

 ### Fine Tiling

-After a window has been coarsely centered or tiled, fine tile selection can be performed by repeated presses of the tiling key.
+After a window has been coarsely tiled, fine tile selection can be performed by repeated presses of the tiling key.
 In so doing, a tile's size can be toggled between a number of widths.
-Fine tiling a center positioned window also sets its height to maximum.

 Repeated presses of the tiling key toggle window width between the following workarea fractions:

-#### Centered

-* Half,
-* Quarter, and
-* Three-quarters

-(The last two widths are useful but are not technically tiles since they don't align with any other tiles.)

 #### Left/Right Quarter or Half Tiles